Analogy-LogViewer/Analogy.LogViewer.Philips.ICAP/README.md

 - Supported formats:
   1. *.log Files: Client logs Files.
-  2. *.Json - Radara Json Log Files.
+  2. *.Json - Radar Json Log Files.

 ## How To Use